 Because engaged employees are more likely to care about what they do, they’re more likely to recognise the importance of their effort in contributing to the success of their organisation.

 The upshot?
-Employees will consistently turn up for work ready to take on the challenges of the day, be more willing to go that extra golden mile or even be willing to give up their free time to help you to re-create that crucial report you lost.
+You'll start to notice the number of exit interviews needed in your business as your retention rates will be improved; but employees will be more willing to consistently turn up for work ready to take on the challenges of the day, be more willing to regularly go that extra golden mile or even be give up their free time to help you to re-create that crucial report you lost...!

 … AND WHEN YOU SHOULD BE REWARDING THEM